I am a trainer and consultant in Lean Manufacturing, Six Sigma, quality management, and business management.

 - Poor man/machine coordination

-- Need for batch, instead of single product, completion
+- Need for batch, instead of a single product, completion

 - Time required to rework a product